seconduniqueee/snake/README.md

 A terminal-based Snake game implemented in Rust, featuring a centered, refreshable UI, dynamic levels, difficulty settings, and persistent state.

----

 ## Features

-* **Classic Snake Gameplay**
-  Control the snake to collect food and avoid walls.
+* Control the snake to collect food and avoid walls.
 Bonus appears once every 5 food eaten and decreases in value over time.

-* **Leaderboard**
-  Tracks the top 10 local scores.
+* Tracks the top 10 local scores.
 If your score ranks in the top 10, it is automatically saved.

-* **Difficulty Settings**
-  Four levels: Easy, Medium, Hard, Extreme.
+* Four difficulty levels: Easy, Medium, Hard, Extreme.
 Each affects snake speed and points per food.

-* **Level Selection**
-  Five unique levels with different wall layouts for more engaging gameplay.
+* Five unique levels with different wall layouts.

-* **Continue Game**
-  Navigate back to the menu during a game and resume an in-progress game using the "Continue" option.
+* Navigate back to the menu during a game and resume an in-progress game using the "Continue" option.

-* **Persistent State**
-  Saves difficulty, level, and in-progress games automatically.
+* Saves difficulty, level, and in-progress games automatically.
 Reopen the game to continue where you left off.

 ---

 ## Dependencies